 RE-SAVE stands for “Renewable Energy Sources for Agricultural Vocational Education”.
-It is a project funded within the Key Action 2 “Strategic Partnerships: Cooperation for Innovation and Exchange of Good Practices” of the EU funding programme Erasmus+.
+The project had a duration of 25 months—running from September 2015 to October 2017—and was funded within the Key Action 2 “Strategic Partnerships: Cooperation for Innovation and Exchange of Good Practices” of the EU funding programme Erasmus+.

-The task of FNR is to map the state-of-the-art in the RE sector in Germany as well as to give a relevant synthesis of the German practical experience for the know-how transfer purposes within the project consortium.
+The task of the FNR was to map the state-of-the-art in the RE sector in Germany, as well as to give a relevant synthesis of German practical experience for knowledge transfer purposes within the project consortium.

 Together, the partners in RE-SAVE developed an E-Learning platform consisting of four standalone modules: